jgwill/olca/README.md

 Store them in a `.env` file or your shell profile. `coaia` commands rely on Redis variables (`KV_REST_API_URL` and `KV_REST_API_TOKEN`) to stash text snippets and metrics.
+`oiv` stores search results in `./output` with a `tlid` timestamp, so runs are easy to organize without extra configuration.

 ## Example `olca.yml`
 ```yaml